jleahred/fsm_gen/README.md

 - Error transition is special
 - Inprove exceptions control
+- web ui for templates
+- read template from file

 - Update idata in order to use ispush with btrees and more